w3c/trace-context-protocols-registry/content/purpose.md

 data-cite="TRACE-CONTEXT#trace-context-http-headers-format">HTTP headers</a>.

-This registry is intended to provide a central location for enumerating identified formats of trace context [[!TRACE-CONTEXT]] serialization and deserialization for protocols.
+This registry is intended to provide a central location for enumerating identified formats of trace context [[TRACE-CONTEXT]] serialization and deserialization for protocols.
 By utilizing a common registry, it is possible to provide common trace context serialization and deserialization for other protocols.